yuriynefedov/Film-Mapper/README.md

 HTML map consists of 3 layers (main, selected location pin, movie pins).
 Updates with each run of the script at map.html.

+## Goals and opportunities

+Use this module to pinpoint the nearest movie filming spots for any given location around the globe.
+It helps not only browse through the movies filmed in any country and period of time, but also visualise the moviemaking history both geographically and chronologically.
+Film Mapper can also provide high-quality HTML data for by-hand analysis of movies in their relation to countries, continents and time periods.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)